Vaikom Sree Mahadeva Temple: Architecture

 One of the biggest temples in Kerala, the temple has a courtyard of about eight acres of land.
 The premises levelled with river sand is protected by compound walls with four gopurams or entrance towers on all the four sides.
 Even though temples are generally constructed near perfect East-West direction (e.g., the temples in Ettumanoor and Kaduthuruthy), the Vaikom temple is built a tilt of five degrees in the North-South direction.
 The sanctum sanctorum is apparently round in shape roofed with copper sheets and with two chambers.
 In fact, this is the only temple in Kerala with an oval shaped sanctum, though externally it appears like a circular temple.
 This oval shape is evident when the width of antharaala is measured.
 Only builders with exceptional skill can execute such marvellous architectural structures.
 The remnants of the basement of the original sanctum at the temple in Chengannur also reveal that it was elliptical in shape.
 It is believed that both these structures were built by Perumthachan, who was an exceptional architect of his time.
 The Mukha Mandapa, the first pillared hall and chamber is built in shaped stone and single piece woods.
 The walls and pillars are very strong.
 The garbhagriha or the sanctum sanctorum – the second chamber is built completely in stone including the roof in a square shape.
 It is a very curious and peculiar fact that we are unable to obtain the darshana of the lingam from the sanctum without passing through a staircase with six steps, either from the entrance or the sanctum.
 It signifies the six vikaras (impurities) which are Kama (lust), Krodha (anger), Lobha (power), Moha (attachment), Mada (ego) and Matsarya (envy).
 Crossing the staircase signifies the devotee letting go of these six impurities and attaining liberation or moksha.
 This is well depicted in the famous Malayalam song, Naranayingane Janichu Bhoomiyil, written about the deity of this temple.

-Vaikom Ashtami
+Vaikathashtami

 The Vaikom temple is famous for the Vaikom Ashtami (Vaikathashtami), one of its main festivals, which is held in from November–December.
 The exact date of the festival is determined by the Malayalam calendar.
 Vaikathashtami is celebrated on the day of Krishna Ashtami in the Malayalam month of Vrischikam.
 It commemorates the appearance of Shiva before Vyaghrapada.